hyperstack-org/hyperstack/docs/installation/upgrading.md

 # Hyperloop to Hyperstack HS2

-These instructions are subject to change as the project mnatures.
+These instructions are subject to change as the project matures.

 ## Gemfile
 Update the gem files and remove any old